Adequate Standard of Living

 Other rights, like the right to education, health and adequate housing, are also affected by poverty.

-Watch Alan's film below about the right to an Adequate Standard of Living and how the Commission supports people with lived experience of poverty to participate in policy making.
+Watch Alan's film about the right to an Adequate Standard of Living, created when the Commission worked to support a group of people with lived experience of poverty to participate in policy making.

 For more information: